 Suddenly concerned about her king, Freya runs off into the grotto.
 Freya, wait, we have to go back to the overworld to save!
 It’s very important!
 Okay, now we can save your keg or whatever.

-At the center of the Lamia room was a giant bell, and when we approached it, a Moogle named Mogmi ran up.
+At the centre of the Lamia room was a giant bell, and when we approached it, a Moogle named Mogmi ran up.
 You know she’s a woman because she wears a vest!
 I’m not even kidding, that’s how the game distinguishes lady Moogles.
 Mogmi explained that she and her husband, Moguta, had just been married in this very hall, only for the bell to fall from the ceiling during the Alexandrian attack, trapping Moguta underneath.
 The party couldn’t lift the bell, but Mogmi got an idea when she sniffed out a Kupo Nut on Vivi, one that he apparently got during an ATE in Lindblum.
-Personally, I don’t even remember it.
+Personally, I don’t even remember it, but it has been several months.
 The nut goaded Moguta into a cartoonish burst of strength to eat his favourite food, and the two of them darted off into the next room purely on the comedy momentum of the previous scene.
 That really just happened.

-If you want, it’s possible to return to the surface via a vine in the back of the Moogle’s room, which leads to encounters with Grand Dragon enemies that are way out of your bracket, existing purely to be EXP fodder for anyone willing to puzzle out defeating them early.
+If you want, it’s possible to return to the surface via a vine in the back of the Moogle’s room, which leads to encounters with Grand Dragon enemies that are way out of your bracket, existing purely to be EXP fodder for anyone willing to puzzle out defeating them this early in the game.
 Naturally, the vine doubles as an easy access point to Moguta once you get an airship.

 Naturally, it didn’t help that we had Zidane do nothing but Steal the entire fight and he still didn’t get away with the Ice Rod we were really hoping for, since it would have taught Vivi his first –ra level spell (ironically, we later got the Ice Rod from a shop, but because we had other –ra spells to learn at that point, we didn’t equip it until we were settling down for the night, so Vivi still doesn’t have the spell!).
 Yeah, this fight was kind of a ramshackle.
 You can’t top what happened to us at the end, though, when everyone but Zidane was dead, and Kyle basically started attacking Gizamaluke as a Hail Mary, only for it to work and save the day in a single blow!